 For example, when shooting terns hovering over a target fish I would end up with recurring wing positions every 5th frame.
 I could shoot long 15fps AF-C runs and fill my 40 image buffer as many times as I wanted, but I’d only end up with 4 unique wing positions in each run.
 This will vary by bird species and the frame rate used.

 Photographing that same tern behaviour but switching to a 60fps frame rate resulted in recurring wing positions every 15th frame, giving me far more variety in my image captures.
-For folks wanting to see more images shot at 60fps I have a number of recent articles on my blog, as well as an article about rhythmic motion and frame rate.

 Depending on subject matter and my image objectives I won’t have any hesitation to use 60fps when shooting birds in flight with my Nikon 1 V2 in the future.